chonho/incubator-singa/rnn2.md

         }
     }

-In the backward phase, after computing this layer's gradient in its destination layer RnnlmInnerProductLayer, here the gradient of the weight matrix in this layer is copied (by row corresponding to word indice) from this layer's grad.
+In the backward phase, after computing this layer's gradient in its destination layer (i.e., RnnlmInnerProductLayer), here the gradient of the weight matrix in this layer is copied (by row corresponding to word indices) from this layer's grad.

     void RnnlmWordinputLayer::ComputeGradient(Phase phas) {
         for(int t = 0; t < windowsize_; t++){